From Sega Retro

 |Made for: Sega Mega Drive|

-The Activator is a full-body motion based video game controller unit released by Sega.
+Activator is a full-body motion based video game controller unit released by Sega.
 It is an octagonal controller unit which sits on the floor and uses infra-red beams to interpret movements.
-It was revealed for both the Sega Mega Drive console and Sega System 32 arcade system in August 1993.
-On the Mega Drive, it was intended to act as a more immersive substitute for a standard control pad.
+It was revealed for the Sega Mega Drive console in 1993, intended to act as a more immersive substitute for a standard control pad.